 A few months back the Instant Pot came into my life.

-I’d heard great things about the Instant Pot from Wardee at Traditional Cooking School through her Pressure Cooking eCourse (that’s an affiliate link and other affiliate links may follow, read more about these links here) but wasn’t sure how well it would work in my off-grid kitchen.
+I’d heard great things about the Instant Pot from Wardee at Traditional Cooking School through her Pressure Cooking eCourse (<– this is an affiliate link.
+There are other affiliate links in this post.
+If you make a purchase from one of these links I’ll receive a commission.
+Your cost remains the same.
+Thank you for supporting Homespun Oasis.) but wasn’t sure how well it would work in my off-grid kitchen.

 The verdict after using the Instant Pot for about 6 months….

 Our solar system is large enough to accommodate using it on sunshine days and it has been such a blessing!